mcoblenz/Obsidian/solidity_user_guide/source/tutorial/blockchain.rst

 Money
 ------
 Solidity has a built-in cryptocurrency, known as *ether*.
 Function invocations can send ether, but ether is not a normal parameter to functions.
 Instead, ether accompanies invocations in metadata.
+For now, you don't need to worry about how to do this from outside the blockchain.
 Functions that can *receive* ether must be annotated ``payable``.
 The system will automatically track how much money each contract has received (every contract can automatically hold money).

 To transfer money to a given address, invoke ``transfer`` on the recipient's address, passing a quantity of money: ::